dendibakh/perf-book/how-to.md

 ```
 ![40 Years of Microprocessor Trend Data.](../img/1/40-years-processor-trend.png){#fig:40YearsProcessorTrend width=90%}
 ```
-reference it in the text with `@fig:40YearsProcessorTrend`
+Reference it in the text with `@fig:40YearsProcessorTrend`.

 ### Two images side-by-side